Published on in Health Tip of the Week

 While kids are sick, it’s important to:

 - Keep them hydrated.
 An infant can continue to breastfeed or drink formula.
 An older child can drink clear liquids as well as an over-the-counter oral rehydration fluid to replace key electrolytes.
+(Watch a video to learn more about how to treat dehydration from stomach bugs.)

 - Make sure they’re urinating.
 Babies should continue having close to the usual number of wet diapers.
 If that number drops in the space of a few hours, this is the earliest sign of dehydration.